Morality; controversial topics

-- Main disadvantage: Many religious and social conservatives who are also pro-life believe that a pre-embryo from which embryonic stem cells are removed is an actual human person perhaps with a soul.
+- Main disadvantage: Many religious and social conservatives who are also pro-life believe that a pre-embryo from which embryonic stem cells are removed is an actual human person perhaps one with a soul.
 The process of extracting the cells is then considered to have intentionally murdered that person.
 Others disagree, and believe that human personhood starts much later, sometime during the embryonic, fetal or newborn stage.
+No scientific test has ever proven the existence of a soul.